2014 Challenge Cup: Fifth round

 The fifth round draw took place live on BBC TV after the end of the 4th round match between Huddersfield Giants and St Helens.
 Home teams were drawn by Alex Murphy and away teams by Garry Schofield.
 Fixtures were played over the weekend of 26–27 April 2014.
 BBC TV broadcast the game between Leeds Rhinos and St Helens on Saturday 26 April.

 Quarter-finals

-The draw for the Quarter finals was held on Monday 28 April 2014 at 18:30 and televised on the BBC News channel.
+The draw for the quarter-finals was held on Monday 28 April 2014 at 18:30 and televised on the BBC News channel.
 The home teams were drawn by Jason Robinson and the away teams by Paul Sculthorpe.
 Ties were played between June 5–8, 2014.

-Semifinals
+Semi-finals

-The draw for the semifinals was held on Sunday 8 June 2014 following the Bradford/Warrington game, which was televised on BBC Two.
+The draw for the semi-finals was held on Sunday 8 June 2014 following the Bradford/Warrington game, which was televised on BBC Two.
 The draw was conducted by Eorl Crabtree and Brian Noble.
 The ties were played on the weekend of 9–10 August 2014.